SeriousOldMan/Simulator-Controller/Docs/Strategy Workbench.md

 #### Scenario validation

-Beside the session rules, you can enter into the fields in the "Rules & Settings" tab, the simulation engine supports a rule based validation of strategy scenarios created during the simulation.
-These rules use the same technology used by the different AI Race Assistants, a [Hybrid Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine), which supports forward and backward logic resolution.
+Beside the session rules, you can enter into the fields in the "Rules & Settings" tab, the simulation engine supports two different methods of extended validation of strategy scenarios created during the simulation.
+The first one uses the builtin [Hybrid Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine) and the second method uses a scipting engine base on the well-know [Lua](https://lua.org) scripting language, which is used in many commercial applications as well.

+Note: The rule-based validation in general requires less coding for complex validations, but it requires a good understanding of logical programming.
+If you are unexperienced with this, I strongly recommend to use script-based validation.

+##### Rule-based validation

+The rules for scenario validation uses the same technology used by the different AI Race Assistants, a [Hybrid Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine), which supports forward and backward logic resolution.
 For the scenario validation rules, only the backward chaining part is used, which is more or less similar to the *Prolog* logic programming language.
 Let's begin with an easy example:

 	validScenario() <= pitstopFuel(?, ?refuels), ?refuels > 0